-- Centralised Procurement Pipeline to be re-developed to allow real time input and review by Departments. - Centralised Tender Register to be made available for real time review by Departments. - Centralised Contracts Database to be re-developed to allow real time input and review by Departments. - Conduct review to consider implementing the Contract Management functionality on eTenders. - Develop suite of evaluation matrix workbooks - Review suitability of existing procedures for storage/retention of tender documents. to include review of eTenders capability. - Improved usage and conformance on SupplyGov in respect of collaborative frameworks. - Improved usage and conformance on eTenders in respect of tenders and quotations. - Greater use of e-procurement opportunities.
+- Centralised Procurement Pipeline to be re-developed to allow real time input and review by Departments. - Centralised Tender Register to be made available for real time review by Departments. - Centralised Contracts Database to be re-developed to allow real time input and review by Departments. - Develop suite of evaluation matrix workbooks. - Review suitability of existing procedures for storage/retention of tender documents. to include review of eTenders capability. - Improved usage and conformance on SupplyGov in respect of collaborative frameworks. - Improved usage and conformance on eTenders in respect of tenders and quotations. - Greater use of e-procurement opportunities.